a-rhodes-vcu/Python-Bioinformatics/README.md

 2.Alexandrea_Stylianou_bias_analyzer:
 Creates 6000 simulated coding regions, 999 nucleotides long, then compare the codon frequency to the codon frequency found in     cyanobacteria.

 3.Stylianou_BLAST_Prot:
 This program was modified to simulate Protein Blast.
 In essence, this program utilizes a PAM120 table, and scores protein comparisons     based on an exact, good, poor, or bad match.

 4.Stylianou_Linkage_Cluster:
 Linkage clustering is a modified program that uses Pearson Coefficent in order perform single linkage clustering or complete linkage       clustering.
 This program uses a text file of microarray data.

-5. Karlin_Dinucleotide_Alexandrea_Stylianou.py
+5.Karlin_Dinucleotide_Alexandrea_Stylianou
 This program was modified in order to implement Dr. Samuel Karlin's dinucleotide relative abundance of genomic sequence data.

-6. alexandrea_stylianou_infothreading.py
+6.alexandrea_stylianou_infothreading
-Info threading is a program that was modified in order to evaluate possible homologs.
+Info threading is a program that enables protein threading.
 A PDB file is created after a best-fit template is selected.